-Tentative approval of the request of AJSS Property, LLC, JSP21-33 Maple Medical Office, to amend the Maples of Novi Planned Unit Development Agreement and Area Plan as a major change based on and subject to the following, with the final language of the amendment of the PUD Agreement to be brought back to the City Council for final consideration and approval:
+In the matter of Novi Medical Building, JSP 21-33, motion to recommend approval to the City Council to amend the Maples of Novi Planned Unit Development Agreement and Area Plan as a major change based on and subject to the following:

-- 1. The requested amendment constitutes a major change to the PUD Agreement & Area Plan because the modification proposed includes a change in use and character of the development as indicated by Article 27, Section 9, Subheading C, specifically, as a change in use and character of the development since the applicant is changing the use from a tennis court to a medical office; - 2.
-The application does not constitute a minor change to the PUD Agreement and Area plan since it does not meet the following criteria: Modifications to be considered minor changes, for which approved plans may be revised rather than amended, shall include, among other similar modifications, the following: - a.
+- a.
+The requested amendment constitutes a major change to the PUD Agreement & Area Plan because the modification proposed includes a change in use and character of the development as indicated by Article 27, Section 9, Subheading C, specifically, as a change in use and character of the development since the applicant is changing the use from a tennis court to a medical office; - b.
+The application does not constitute a minor change as described in the ordinance to the PUD Agreement and Area plan since it does not meet the following criteria: Modifications to be considered minor changes, for which approved plans may be revised rather than amended, shall include, among other similar modifications, the following: - a.
 A change in residential floor area; - b.
-A change in nonresidential floor area of five percent or less; - c.
+A change in nonresidential floor area of five (5) percent or less; - c.
 Minor variations in layout which do not constitute major changes; and or - d.
-A change in lot coverage and FAR of the entire PUD of one percent or less. - The proposed use of the site as a medical office is approved as a reasonable alternative to the uses provided in the PUD Agreement and as recommended on the Master Plan for Land Use; - 4.
-The proposed use of the site as a medical office is consistent with the commercial developments immediately to the north and should be reviewed as part of the Local Business (B-1) Zoning District as requested by the applicant; - 5.
-The requirement for a 40 foot wide transition strip between residential and commercial area is waived because the site is 0.42 acres in size and is properly screened along the east property line from the existing homes by the existing open space/golf course and proposed landscape improvements; - City Council waiver for the lack of a 540 square foot loading area because the site is minimal in size and is proposed to be used by a medical tenant, which does not typically require deliveries by large trucks;

-- 7. The applicant shall comply with the findings of compliance with Ordinance standards in the staff and consultant review letters and the conditions and the items listed in those being addressed on the Preliminary Site Plan following consideration and approval of the Planned Unit Development Amendment by the City Council; and - 8.
-This tentative approval of the amendment to the PUD Area Plan is contingent upon and subject to the City Council's approval of a corresponding amendment to the PUD Agreement.
+A change in lot coverage and FAR of the entire PUD of one (1) percent or less - c.
+The proposed use of the site as a medical office is recommended for approval to the City Council as an amendment to the PUD Agreement and Area Plan as a reasonable alternative to the uses provided in the PUD Agreement and as recommended on the Master Plan for Land Use; - d.
+The proposed use of the site as a medical office is consistent with the commercial developments immediately to the north and should be reviewed as part of the Local Business (B-1) Zoning District as requested by the applicant; - e.
+The requirement for a 40 foot wide transition strip between residential and commercial area is recommended to be waived by the City Council because the site is 0.42 acres in size and is properly screened along the east property line from the existing homes by the existing open space/golf course and proposed landscape improvements; - f.
+The applicant shall comply with the findings of compliance with Ordinance standards in the staff and consultant review letters and the conditions and the items listed in those being addressed on the Preliminary Site Plan following consideration and approval of the Planned Unit Development Amendment by the City Council; and - g.
+(Additional conditions here if any)